-- Resolution 8 is an Ordinary Resolution to renew the Shareholders' Mandate for transactions with interested persons and empower the Directors of the Company, from the date of this Nineteenth Annual General Meeting until the date of the next Annual General Meeting, to enter into transactions falling within the types of interested person transactions described in the Appendix to the Company's Circular to Shareholders dated November 10, 2017.
-For more details, please refer to paragraph 2 of the Appendix to the Company's Circular to Shareholders dated November 10, 2017. - Resolution 9 is an Ordinary Resolution to renew, effective until the next Annual General Meeting, the Share Purchase Mandate for the Company to purchase or acquire its issued ordinary shares on the terms and subject to the conditions of Resolution 9.
+- 4. Resolution 8 is an Ordinary Resolution to renew the Shareholders' Mandate for transactions with interested persons and empower the Directors of the Company, from the date of this Twentieth Annual General Meeting until the date of the next Annual General Meeting, to enter into transactions falling within the types of interested person transactions described in Appendix 1 to the Company's Circular to Shareholders dated November 5, 2018.
+For more details, please refer to Appendix 1 to the Company's Circular to Shareholders dated November 5, 2018. - 5.
+Resolution 9 is an Ordinary Resolution to renew, effective until the next Annual General Meeting, the Share Purchase Mandate for the Company to purchase or acquire its issued ordinary shares on the terms and subject to the conditions of Resolution 9.